mars-project/meps/mep-0002-simplify-data-structure.md

     The time consumption is reduced to **2.9%**.
 And the bytes are reduced **from 24 to 12**.

-And finally the fields of Subtask are:
+Finally the fields of Subtask are:

 ```python
 class Subtask(Serializable):